openvinotoolkit/openvino/docs/low_precision_transformations/lpt.md

 | resnet\_model/add\_5/fq\_input\_1                         | NOT\_RUN   | FakeQuantize | undef                | 0             | 0            |

-> The `exeStatus` column of the table includes possible values:
+> The `execStatus` column of the table includes possible values:
 > - `EXECUTED` - layer was executed by standalone primitive,
 > - `NOT_RUN` - layer was not executed by standalone primitive or was fused with another operation and executed in another layer primitive.
 >